 Setting goals and objectives

-Once you have identified the specific problems you intend to address, the next step is to prepare the goals and objectives for your health education activities.
+Once you have identified the specific problems you intend to address, the next step is to prepare the goals and objectives for your health education activities (Box 13.2).
 Without goals and objectives your activities may lack direction, and it may be difficult to monitor and evaluate how effective your health education interventions have been.

 A goal is a broad statement that can clearly describe what your health education activity is designed to achieve.
 It provides an overall direction for your activities.
 Your health goals might be something very general like: 'My goal is to improve the health of women and children in my locality.'

 An objective is more specific than a goal, and it should be achievable.
-It is the outcome that you want to accomplish through a health education intervention.
+It is the outcome that you want to accomplish through a health education intervention (Figures 13.3 and 13.4).
 If you do not have objectives, you cannot evaluate the effectiveness and efficiency of your health education activities.
 An objective has five elements.
 A good objective must include all of these five elements.
+Box 13.2 describes them.

 Objective statements must be written in a way that will answer the following questions: